-There have been numerous researches to assess the relation between obesity and cancer.
+There have been numerous researchers to assess the relationship between obesity and cancer.
 Researchers have established that people who don’t gain excess weight have lower chances of breast cancer development, endometrial cancer and colon cancer.
 Though not considerably, weight loss has also resulted in reduced risks of breast cancer and colon cancer.

 Rightly put by an experienced Oncologist in India,